 The population is stratified by 5-digit NAICS and by size based on revenue.
 The largest enterprises were selected into the sample with a probability of 100% ("Take-All method").
 The remaining enterprises were selected according to the "Take-Some" method, where the probability of selection was proportional to the revenue of the enterprise for the reference year.

-Every enterprises selected for the RSPI survey reports a maximum of twelve products chosen based on a judgmental sampling approach.
+Every enterprise selected for the Retail Trade Price Report survey reports a maximum of twelve products chosen based on a judgmental sampling approach.
 Respondents select products that are representative of their retailing activity, chosen based on either contribution to annual sales or sold regularly throughout the year.

 Responding to this survey is mandatory.